noogen-projects/laplace/README.md

-# dapla
+# Laplace

-The decentralized application platform.
+The local-firs web-application platform for the decentralized web.

 ## Build

-Building dapla requires the latest `stable` and `nightly` Rust toolchains, the `wasm32` targets and `cargo-make` and `wasm-bindgen` build tools.
+Building Laplace requires the latest `stable` and `nightly` Rust toolchains, the `wasm32` targets and `cargo-make` and `wasm-bindgen` build tools.

 To install Rust and its toolchains/targets via [rustup](https://rustup.rs/), if it is not already installed, run: